UTHealth Expert List

 Charles D. Ericsson, M.D., is an infectious disease and travel medicine specialist and has conducted clinical studies on traveler’s diarrhea in Guadalajara, Mexico.
-Ericsson can address food-borne diseases that plague some cruise ships, deep vein thrombosis that can afflict travelers on prolonged air flights and infectious diseases that are more common in other parts of the world.
+Ericsson can address food-borne diseases that plague some cruise ships, deep vein thrombosis that can afflict travelers on prolonged air flights and infectious diseases, such as Ebola, that are more common in other parts of the world.
 He is the founding Editor-in-Chief of The Journal of Travel Medicine and past president of the International Society of Travel Medicine.
 He is board certified by the American Board of Internal Medicine.

 Previous interview: http://abclocal.go.com/ktrk/story?section=news/health&id=8377098

 - Professor, Department of Epidemiology, Human Genetics and Environmental Sciences, UTHealth School of Public Health Brownsville Regional Campus

 Susan P. Fisher-Hoch, M.D., is one of the world's leading virologists.
 Fisher-Hoch is able to discuss the influenza virus, viral outbreaks, tropical medicine, diabetes, health disparities, medical virology and infectious diseases such as hepatitis C, typhoid and hemorrhagic fever.

 - Regional Dean, UTHealth School of Public Health Brownsville Regional Campus

 - James H. Steele Professor, Department of Epidemiology, Human Genetics and Environmental Sciences, UTHealth School of Public Health Brownsville Regional Campus